attarmau/Airflow-DAG-Trigger/README.md

 ```
 dag_id = "my_custom_dag"  # Replace with your own DAG id
 ```
-After that, running `trigger.py` will manually trigger their DAG.
+After that, running `trigger.py` will manually trigger the DAG.

 ### Step 3: Run the Manual Trigger